 - user interaction to engage learners and give them opportunities to apply learning

 - a means of assessment and feedback so learners can monitor their progress and set goals

 Learning resources that are mobile-friendly are created with what is referred to as a responsive design.
 Responsive design ensures the content is accessible on different sized screens.

 Approaches to Implementing Mobile Learning in Libraries

-There are two primary approaches to introducing mobile learning to adults.
-The first is through direct promotion of one or more mobile learning apps that target a specific audience.
-For example, your library may want to extend learning to English language learners and promote the use of a free or paid library subscription to an ESOL learning app, or it might promote a mobile app that targets math skills to supplement a GED class or financial literacy program.
+Another approach is promoting one or more mobile learning apps that target a specific skill.
+For example, your library may want to offer access to a library subscription for adults learning English, or you might promote a mobile app that targets math skills to supplement a GED class or financial literacy program.

 Conditions for Success